Draft Community Fund Terms and Conditions.

-Inverleigh Wind Farm (IWF) is proposing a Community Fund which will offer financial support to local community projects through a grant program.
-The grant program will provide between $[40 to 50],000 of funding each year from commencement of construction of the wind farm to decommissioning of the wind farm.
-The amount will be up to $,000 each year or $,000 per turbine installed for the commercial life of the project.
+The project Community Fund will offer financial support to local community projects through a grant program.
+The grant program will provide between $,000 of funding each year from commencement of construction of the project to decommissioning of the project.
+The amount will be up to $,000 per wind turbine generator installed for the commercial life of the project.

-Organisations with suitable local community initiatives will be encouraged to apply by filling out an online application form available through this web site.
-The goal is to provide financial support for projects that contribute to the social, economic and environmental sustainability of the community in the vicinity of the Inverleigh Wind Farm.
+Organisations with suitable local community initiatives will be encouraged to apply by completing an online application form available through the project specific web site.
+The goal is to provide financial support for projects that contribute to the social, economic and environmental sustainability of the community in the immediate vicinity of the project.

 Applicant Eligibility Criteria

 Applicants meeting the criteria below will be eligible for grants:

 Criterion 1.
 Grants are only available to organisations with an ABN.
 They are not available to individuals.

 Criterion 2.
 If a grant recipient has previously received funding under this scheme, further grants will only be available once that organisation has completed the reporting requirement for those previous grants.

 Criterion 3.
 Grants are not available to political organisations or for political campaigns under any circumstance.

 Criterion 4.
 Grants are not available to religious organisations for religious purposes under any circumstance.

 Criterion 5.
 Applicants may submit an application for only one project each year.